jfecher/ante-website/content/docs/faq.md

     - Commit to only a single high-level or low-level language where:
       - Using only a low-level language sacrifices the brevity and development speed of the business logic
       - Using only a high-level language sacrifices the optimization potential of the fast loops.
-  - Ante enables using the same language for both, making business logic faster and easier to write compared to other low level languages so that developers have more time to spend on optimizations and bug fixes.
+  - Ante enables using the same language for both, making business logic faster and easier to write compared to other low-level languages so that developers have more time to spend on optimizations and bug fixes.

 - Inheriting Rust's model, Ante is one of the few languages with **stronger thread safety**.